-Counties Where the Virus is Growing the Fastest Right Now
+Counties Where the Virus Is Growing the Fastest Right Now

 This latest surge in cases has not been even across the country, as many states and cities have reported encouraging declines in daily new cases in recent weeks.
-Other states, however, primarily those that had relatively few cases during the early days of the pandemic, now are being overwhelmed with a spike in new cases.
+Other states, however, primarily those that had relatively few cases during the early days of the pandemic, now are being overwhelmed with spikes in new cases.

 Using data from state and local health departments, 24/7 Wall St. compiled and reviewed the average of new daily confirmed COVID-19 cases for the week ending July 7 and compared it to the average of new daily cases from the previous week to determine the 35 counties or county equivalents nationwide where the virus is growing the fastest.
 We excluded counties with populations of fewer than 5,000 people, as well as those with fewer than 20 reported new cases in the past 14 days.